 Once on the "Record Rules" tab in the view editor, you can select “Add Rule” and you have added your first record rule.

 Now that you have added a record rule, you can define what it does.
 This is done by defining the action that will be triggered, when it will run, and which values the rule updates.
 You can read more on record rules settings below.

-Inline editing will need to be enabled before record rules can be added to a table view.
+Inline editing will need to be enabled before record rules can be added to a grid view.
 You can enabled inline editing from the settings section of the view editor.

-Once inline editing is enabled, record rules can be added to specific table columns by editing the column properties.
+Once inline editing is enabled, record rules can be added to specific grid columns by editing the column properties.

 Edit a Record Rule

 Similar to accessing a form to add record rules, to edit an existing record rule, locate the form the rule is on in your Builder and open the view editor.
 Next select “Form Rules” and then select “Record Rules”.
 There any record rule settings can be edited for existing rules.

 When editing the record rules on a form view, you can delete existing record rules by clicking the trashcan icon in the top right corner of the rule.

 Copy a Record Rules

 When editing the record rules on a form view, you can copy existing record rules by clicking the duplicate icon in the top right corner of the rule.